JennaKvasnovsky/Problem-Set-2/README.md

 ## Conclusion

 This code provides a step-by-step demonstration of loading, processing, and visualizing images using OpenCV in Python.
 The application of convolution filters enhances the understanding of feature extraction in image processing.

----

-Please replace "link-to-your-colab-notebook" with the actual link to your Colab notebook or GitHub repository.
-If you have specific images, screenshots, or additional explanations you'd like to include, feel free to customize the Markdown accordingly.